dusanpopov/Stopwatch/README.md

 # Stopwatch

 Simple stopwatch made with vanilla JavaScript.
-User can use predefined countdown timers, or enter his own time values.
+Users can use predefined countdown timers, or enter their own time values.